-The Latin name for Persimmon, Diospyros, literally means “divine fruit.”
-So it’s no surprise that it was a staple of Native American orchards for centuries.
-Yet many of us have never tasted this delicious native fruit!
-Why isn’t American Persimmon more common today?
-And what makes it so special?
+The Latin name for persimmon, Diospyros, literally means “divine fruit.”
+American persimmon was a staple of Native American orchards for centuries.
+Today, it’s hard to find this fruit unless you know where to look.
+Why isn’t American persimmon more common today?
+What makes it so special?

 The Best Ways to Eat Persimmon

 Persimmons are widely available at the grocery store, but they’re almost always of the Asian (Diospyros kaki) variety.
-They’re tasty, but can’t hold a candle to a ripe American Persimmon (Diospyros virginiana), which are often thought to taste astringent because they’re eaten too early.
+They’re tasty, but can’t hold a candle to a ripe American persimmon (Diospyros virginiana), which can leave a bad impression if picked and eaten too early.
 When ripe, they taste deliciously sweet, with a soft pulp – comparable to a rich custard with caramel notes.

 Great for Agroforestry & Wildlife